jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 1. Click the dropdown menu in the run bar and select your new launch configuration.
 2. Click the **Live Edit** button.
 The code in your workspace is deployed to Bluemix according to the new launch configuration.
-3. When deployment finishes, the phrase "(running debug)" appears next to your launch configuration in the run bar.
+3. When deployment finishes, the phrase "(running: live edit)" appears next to your launch configuration in the run bar.
-4. In the run bar, click **Open URL**.
+4. In the run bar, click **Open the application URL**.
 The Live Sync app appears in a new browser window.

 Make a change to the Starter app to see Live Sync in action: